MaDHouSe79/mh-wipeplayer/README.md

 - why i do this is to let them know that there account is gone in just a few secs.
 - even if they have played for many hours.
 -
-- I have no mery with cheaters.
+- I have no mercy for cheaters